 LockMagic launches its Web site at installation.
 From there, you open your free account and access its online users' manual by entering your Internet e-mail address and password.
 Although the Web page says, "This site does not read nor write your contacts information and uses this information for the sole purpose to determine your e-mail address," some security-conscious users may not be comfortable accessing an encryption service by providing that info, no matter what its Web site states.

 This free tool worked very well in our tests, launching a small, user-friendly dialog box when we right-clicked on a filename from Windows Explorer.
 It was a quick process to configure a secure work space and files were automatically encrypted when they were saved to that area.
 We liked that using our e-mail address made accessing encryption processes so easy; on the other hand, we also were a little wary of that method, because e-mail accounts are notorious for being spammed and hacked.
 However, LockMagic's methods made encrypting files, securing them to flash drives and other mobile devices, and e-mailing them to other users a very simple matter.
 We also liked that we could use the right-click menu to encrypt a file and save it to a folder, store it in the clipboard, e-mail it to another user, or save it to the automatically encrypting LockMagic workspace.

 If you're comfortable using your e-mail log-in information, this encryption tool works quickly and is simple to use.
 Recommended for intermediate users and above.

-In version6.0 Outlook 2007 and 2003 plugin has been added to the free version of LockMagic 6 and encrypted content can be shared using html web files for easy of use and allows users without lockmagic to open to open any encrypted file or e-mail message via our MyLiveKey web service.
+Version 8.3: Encrypt entire folders and in-place update encrypted files stored anywhere.
+Secure files automatically to store in Gdrive, Onedrive, Dropbox and encrypted content can be shared using html web files for easy of use and allows users without lockmagic to open to open any encrypted file or e-mail message via the Lockmagic web service.